 Music Excellence is an immersion program that extends theoretical knowledge and practical ability in music.
 The course is a mixture of Australian Curriculum and formal certification courses through Australian Music Examination Board (AMEB).
-Students study this class twice a week - Wednesday and Thursday morning from 8:00AM through to the first bell.
+Students study this class Wednesday morning from 8:00am through to the first bell.
 This course is offered to students across all year levels with students able to achieve QCE points in the later years.